mac-codes9/dot/readme.md

 curl -sSl https://raw.githubusercontent.com/mac-codes9/dot/master/install.sh | sh
 ```

-2. Start zsh by running `zsh` or restarting your shell.
+2. Start zsh by running `zsh` or restarting your terminal.

 3. Run the `postInstall` alias to setup tools that require interaction like logging in such as `gh` or `atuin`.